What are the barriers to smartphone expansion across Africa?

 How Trustonic can help

-The Trustonic mobile device solution offers mobile operators and retailers a new, secure way to grow their revenues across Africa while simultaneously helping to tackle the continent’s digital divide.
+The Trustonic mobile device financing platform offers mobile operators and retailers a new, secure way to grow their revenues across Africa while simultaneously helping to tackle the continent’s digital divide.

 This is achieved by extending more credit to more customers to support them in migrating from 2G to 4G phones.

-Unlike conventional tools and processes, our solution delivers control and flexibility on a per-smartphone basis.
+Unlike conventional tools and processes, our smartphone risk management platform delivers control and flexibility on a per-smartphone basis.
 This means that operators are able to remind their customers to pay their bills and remotely lock their smartphone if they fail to settle their bill to increase telecom revenue assurance.

 Our approach is proven to ‘nudge’ postpay customers into paying outstanding bills, with around 70% improvements in bill payments to clients within other markets.
 Operators and retailers have the flexibility to change the way that they communicate with customers depending on their individual needs.